 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Discussion boards are collaborative learning experiences.
+Discussions are collaborative learning experiences.
 Therefore, the student will complete 5 Discussions.
 Most Discussions correspond to a video segment.
 Each discussion will consist of a thread of 250–300 (but no more than 400) words and at least 2 replies consisting of 150–200 words each.
 Each discussion must include at least 3 sources.